Compsciler/Wordle-With-Score-Database/README.md

 ### Using a link management platform

-This game uses [Rebrandly](https://www.rebrandly.com/) to create shareable links for each game.
+This game previously used [Rebrandly](https://www.rebrandly.com/) to create shareable links for each game.
 The source and destination URLs can be edited in case a game server becomes overloaded and a new game server URL is used.
 The Rebrandly link dashboard also displays link analytics.
 Note that support for custom domains and URL parameters requires additional fees.

 ## Build and run